hartwigmedical/hmftools/sv-linx/README.md

 ref_genome_version | Defaults to version 37, valid values are 19, 37 or 38.

 #### Database Connectivity
-LINX can source structural variants, copy number and purity data from the HMF MySQL database instead of from the VCF and TSV files.
+Linx can source structural variants, copy number and purity data from the HMF MySQL database instead of from the VCF and TSV files.
 In this case specify database connection config: db_user, db_pass and db_url.

-LINX will read sample data from the following HMF tables:
+Linx will read sample data from the following HMF tables:
 * copyNumber
 * structuralVariant
 * purity